English and British royal mistresses: George III

 George III followed the more chaste examples of his father Frederick, Prince of Wales and grandfather George II.
 He took no serious mistress during his reign.
 This comparative virtue was favored by the increasingly chaste moral standards of the time.
-However he was later rumoured to have secretly married Hannah Lightfoot prior to his public wedding to Charlotte of Mecklenburg-Strelitz.
+However he was later rumoured to have secretly married Hannah Lightfoot prior to his public wedding to Charlotte of Mecklenburg-Strelitz, as well as had an alleged liaison with Lady Sarah Lennox, the daughter of Charles Lennox, 2nd Duke of Richmond.

 George IV

-His son George IV, first prince regent during George III's periods of insanity and then King following his death, carried on an affair of twenty years with a widow, Maria Fitzherbert, with whom he lived and considered his true wife.
+His son George IV, first prince regent during George III's periods of insanity and then king following his death, carried on an affair of twenty years with a widow, Maria Fitzherbert, with whom he lived and considered his true wife.
 He was reported to have even married her, even though he became increasingly unfaithful and accepted the paternity of several illegitimate children throughout this time period.
-Afterwards, he rejected any possible marriage he might have made with Mrs. Fitzherbert.
+Afterwards, he rejected any possible marriage he might have made with Fitzherbert.
 His other notable mistresses included Mary Robinson, Frances Twysden, Grace Elliott, Isabella Seymour-Conway, Marchioness of Hertford and Elizabeth Conyngham, Marchioness Conyngham.

 George IV and his legitimate wife Caroline of Brunswick were never fond of their arranged marriage and lived separately from 1796 to her death on 7 August 1821.
 Their only daughter Princess Charlotte of Wales was born very early in the marriage.
 That both George and Caroline took other lovers was not therefore unexpected.
 George survived his only legitimate daughter.